279789/SSH-Git/README.md

 ## 3) Questions

 - What is the difference between a regular and a bare repository?
+A bare repository is only for storing the prozess, it's not ment to work there.
+Because of that your files are also not visible in the --bare repo
 - Why is a bare repository required on the remote?
+It's required, so that people could push and pull the data from there, because it's not ment to work on your server.
-- What is the structure of a Git SSH remote URL?
+- What is the structure of a Git SSH remote URL? <your-user>@<your-remote-host>:~/repos/myproject
 - What happens if the SSH key or password is not accepted?
+You get an error.
+For example : Permission denied (publickey,password).
+fatal: Could not read from remote repository.
-- What output do you get from `git remote -v`?
+- What output do you get from `git remote -v`? origin  aspire:~/repos/myproject (fetch) This stand for wich remote is known by git. origin  aspire:~/repos/myproject (push) This shows where my local git pushes
 - Can you clone your remote repo from another machine?
+Yes, that's possible

 ## 4) Advice